antoineboquet/greek-conversion/docs/information-loss.md

 ### Canonical spelling and Unicode

-All recognized output has one canonical spelling.
-Greek and transliteration output are NFC.
-Accepted aliases therefore do not round-trip byte for byte:
+All recognized output has a selected spelling.
+Transliteration is NFC.
+Greek is composed by default, but the system polytonic acute prefers oxia and is therefore not necessarily NFC.
+Accepted aliases do not round-trip byte for byte:

 - Greek lunate sigma and medial beta aliases become the selected output glyphs;
 - Unicode punctuation aliases become the canonical punctuation for the target;